-elle Schultz as Cinderella, Kaitlin Jantz as the Stepmother, Mikaela Martin and Megan Jantz as the Stepsisters, and Maria Seibert as the Fairy Godmother.
-These girls have This year sees five all been on stage before, and embraced the chance to step into some of the roles that truly shape the story.
+young girl who faces the jealousies of her stepmother and stepsisters, only to overcome and find her true love.
+In September, twenty-four Maranatha high school students chose to audition for the musical and become part of a hardthe actors on stage; Danielle Schultz as Cinderella, Kaitlin Jantz as the Stepmother, Mikaela Martin and Megan Jantz as the Stepsisters, and Maria Seibert as the Fairy Godmother.
+These girls have all been on stage before, and embraced the chance to step into some of the roles that truly shape the story.
 "One of the most bittersweet parts of putting on Cinderella, is that it is the last show for my grade twelve girls, ones I have worked with for a number of years," says director Becky Strickland.
 "I so enjoy watching them embrace lead roles and grow as actors.
-I en8-12, with varying levels of experience.
+I enjoy watching them work with others and mentor them.
+It is a blessing to work as a director where I do."
+The group involves of experience.
 All come with eagerness to learn and create a great show.
 "This diversity is what helps make the show not only a challenge, but also rewarding."
 Becky says.
 "Whether it is learning to Waltz, or learning to sing harmony, the students involved are challenged.
 They are always willing to strive for the best."
 The group, The Maranatha Players, is also celebrating 15 years of theatre this year.
 From the beginning, the group has always had a focus on developing confidence, teamwork and being a positive growing environment.
-The arts are an important part of Maranatha Christian School, and The Maranatha Players have played school's arts program has been taken to the public, where we strive to put on a family-friendly show with a positive message.
+The arts are an important part of Maranatha Christian School, and The Maranatha Players have played an integral role in this.
+Through The Players, the school's arts program has been taken to the public, where we strive to put on a family-friendly show with a positive message.
 The group is so blessed to have the active support of the citizens of Williams Lake, whether as sponsors for the play or audience members.
 This community is also a big part of the continued success the Maranatha Players experience.
 We invite you to come out and see our show.
 Cinderella will be on stage December 1-3 and 8-10, with a matinee on December 10th.
 We will also have a special meet and greet with Cinderella and her court after the show on Friday, December 2nd.
-Tickets are available at The Open Book, \$10 for adults and www. the sugar shack. s fobc. com
+Tickets are available at The Open Book, \$10 for adults and \$8.00 for children and seniors